RomainMaure/ReachyAudio/README.md

 It is important to notice that the recognizer does not always succed to recognize correctly the text that has been orally said.
 The success rate of the recognizer depends on the distance of the person speaking to the microphone but also on the way of speaking (volume, rate, voice articulation...).

-A feature currently in development is the implementation of the recognizing step by using threads (see explanations in the section bellow).
+This module also provides a callback that allows to do the recognizing step by using threads (see explanations in the section bellow).

 To implement this module, the SpeechRecognition library is used.
 This library regroups several recognizer provided by different companies such as Google, IBM, Microsoft etc. For this module, i used the default recognizer of the SpeechRecognition library which is the google one.
 This recognizer does not require to create specific account to use it.